-Note: To view the Pro Start, we estimate that spectators must be on board a shuttle at the Dixie Center prior to 5:30a.
+Note: To view the Pro Start, we estimate that spectators must be on board a shuttle at the Dixie Center prior to 5:30 a.m.
 To view the Pro Finish at Town Square, spectators must be on board a return shuttle at Sand Hollow before 9:30 a.m.
 Arrival times for spectator shuttles are not guaranteed.
 Please account for traffic congestion, parking and walking distances when planning your day.

 Once you’ve arrived at Sand Hollow, make your way to the main boat ramp where athletes start and finish the swim.
 You can line the transition area and the shoreline to watch the athletes enter and exit the water.
 As they exit the water, athletes run from the ramp to where their bikes are mounted in a fenced transition area (T1), toward the north end of the parking lot, then walk their bike to the starting chute before mounting for the bike course.

 Spectators can line the transition area and the beginning section of the bike course from the reservoir to the Park Entrance Station to watch the cyclists depart.
-As they exit the park, athletes make a left turn onto Sand Hollow Road, then turn left onto a brand new section of the Southern Parkway (State Route 7) which cuts through a mile-long stretch of brilliant orange sand dunes and provides access to an out-and-back on SR-7/Southern Parkway, as it heads toward Hurricane City.
+Before the park exit, athletes make a left turn onto Sand Hollow South Beach Access Road, a new section which cuts through a mile-long stretch of brilliant orange sand dunes and provides access to an out-and-back on SR-7/Southern Parkway, as it heads toward Hurricane City.

 Spectator Areas in Hurricane